-Real imports, despite having remained more or less flat, seem to be heading for an increase again (Charts 6[1] and 9).
-Real imports-which stayed flat in the second quarter as a result of the previous increase and also due in part to movements in foreign exchange rates after having risen in the first quarter-rose marginally in July relative to the second quarter.
+Real imports seem to be heading for an increase again (Charts 6[1] and 9).
+Real imports-which stayed flat in the second quarter as a result of the previous increase and also due in part to movements in foreign exchange rates after having risen in the first quarter-rose marginally in July-August relative to the second quarter.
 Looking at movements in imports by goods (Chart 9[2]), those of raw materials have become more or less flat on average, although the underlying trend is difficult to read with the large fluctuations.
 Imports of IT-related goods appear to be on an increasing trend, chiefly in smartphones, despite large monthly fluctuations.
-Imports of capital goods and parts have begun to pick up after having bottomed, as a reflection of the progress in inventory adjustments and of developments in business fixed investment at home.
-Meanwhile, imports of intermediate goods (such as chemicals as well as iron and steel) have been relatively weak, albeit with fluctuations; this is likely to be affected by movements in foreign exchange rates.
+Imports of capital goods and parts have turned upward, as a reflection of the progress in inventory adjustments and of developments in business fixed investment at home.
+Meanwhile, imports of intermediate goods (such as chemicals as well as iron and steel) have begun to pick up as a whole in line with movements in domestic production, despite restraints in place caused by movements in foreign exchange rates.

 Net exports-in terms of the real trade balance-have tended to pick up moderately as a reflection of the aforementioned developments in exports and imports (Chart 6[1]).
-The nominal current account surplus-which had been narrowing its rate of surplus until the first quarter-increased its level in the second quarter as a whole, since the nominal goods and services balance saw its deficit narrow and since the income surplus increased (Chart 6[2] and [3]).
+The nominal current account surplus increased its level in the second quarter as a whole compared with the first quarter, since the nominal goods and services balance saw its deficit narrow and also since the income surplus increased (Chart 6[2] and [3]).
+In July, the amount of current account surplus as a whole narrowed relative to the second quarter due to the plunge in exports, but the services balance kept reducing its volume of deficit, and the income surplus-which had expanded in the second quarter-maintained a high level.

 Regarding the environment surrounding exports, overseas economies as a whole are gradually heading toward a pick-up, although a lackluster performance is partly seen (Chart 8[2]).
 Looking at movements by major region, the U.S. economy has been on a moderate recovery trend against the background of steady private demand.
-The European economy-which had continued to recede slowly-has recently begun to bottom.
-On the other hand, as for the Chinese economy, although further deceleration has not been observed, the pace of growth has yet to show signs of accelerating, since the authorities have placed more weight on "quality" rather than "speed" in terms of their economic growth as the manufacturing sector continues to show some weakness.
-In this situation, some emerging economies apart from China and commodity-exporting economies have shown somewhat sluggish movements.
+The European economy-which had continued to recede slowly-has recently bottomed and some indicators of major economies show that they have been heading for a pick-up.
+The Chinese economy has begun to stabilize as it exhibited somewhat lower growth compared to a while ago.
+Meanwhile, some emerging economies apart from China and commodity-exporting economies have shown somewhat sluggish movements.
 As for the exchange rate, the yen has depreciated from a while ago against both the U.S. dollar and euro, albeit with fluctuations; in terms of the real effective exchange rate, the yen has fallen to a level similar to that last observed around 2007 (Chart 8[1]).